Inventory & Recipe System Essentials

 There is a core set of features that you should look for in any comprehensive inventory and recipe management system.
 These important features are discussed in this blog.

 A restaurant inventory management system should include features for ordering and receiving inventory items.
 Ideally, the ordering features will include order guides, par levels, and suggested reorder levels.
 Ideally, the receiving function will be interfaced with your vendor or AP automation systems to automatically import invoices.

 For chain restaurants, an inventory system should include a feature for transferring inventory items from one restaurant to another.
 A transfer should decrement stock and cost from the transferor and add it to the transferee.
-Ideally transfer requests can be initiated by the restaurant who is looking for stock, and fulfilled by the restaurant providing the stock.
+Ideally, transfer requests can be initiated by the restaurant that is looking for stock, and fulfilled by the restaurant providing the stock.

 An inventory management system should calculate your inventory usage at an item level as well as an aggregated level that is in-line with how your track your cost of goods sold (COGS).
 The accounting formula for this is: Beginning inventory, + purchases, +/- transfers, – ending inventory = Actual Usage and COGS.

-Your system should be interfaced with your accounting system to import your chart of accounts, to export invoice information to accounts payable, and to export ending inventory valuation adjustments to your general ledger.
+Your system should be interfaced with your accounting system to import your chart of accounts, export invoice information to accounts payable, export transfer adjustments, and export ending inventory valuation adjustments to your general ledger.

 Ideally, your inventory management system will be integrated with a recipe management system.
 Recipe management should provide features for building and costing recipes.
 Your inventory system should provide the ability to define recipe units, adjust them for yield, and continuously update inventory item cost changes to the recipes.

 Recipe management should include the ability to use different recipe units for the same ingredient in different recipes.
 For example, onions might be used by the weighted ounce in one recipe, by the cup in another, and by the each in yet another recipe.
 Recipe management should also accommodate metric measures for recipe units.